Build Your Own Redis with C/C++ PDF·EPUB·Paperback

 }

-The client code for making requests and receiving replies:
+The client code for making requests and receiving responses:

 static int32_t query(int fd, const char *text) {